 Cardiovascular diseases may be common, but they require specialized treatment and care provided by highly-skilled experts.
 At The Heart Center of NGMC, we utilize interventional, minimally-invasive techniques to treat the entire spectrum of cardiovascular diseases – from catheter-based imaging to life-saving angioplasty.

 Our team of interventional cardiologists utilize the state-of-the-art catheterization labs located at both NGMC Gainesville and NGMC Braselton to perform thousands of interventional procedures each year.
 Plus, our cardiac catheterization labs boast the latest and most advanced technology available, such as bi-plane flat panel imaging, and our cardiologists utilize the most innovative care techniques, including a radial-first approach, all of which ensures the best possible outcomes.

-In the event of a cardiovascular emergency, we are proud to offer patients care at the state’s first and only Emergency Cardiac Care Center.
+In the event of a cardiovascular emergency, we are proud to offer patients care at the state’s first Emergency Cardiac Care Center.
 All four NGMC hospitals have been accredited.
 This certifies that we have the necessary experts, equipment and processes in place to provide life-saving heart care in the most efficient and effective way possible.

 Cardiovascular Diseases We Treat